zstar1003/OpenCut/.github/CONTRIBUTING.md

 1. Create a new branch: `git checkout -b feature/your-feature-name`
 2. Make your changes
 3. Write tests for new functionality
-4. Ensure all tests pass: `npm test`
+4. Ensure all tests pass: `bun test`
-5. Run the linter: `npm run lint`
+5. Run the linter: `bun run lint`
 6. Commit your changes with a descriptive message
 7. Push to your fork and create a pull request

 ## Code Style

 - We use Biome for code formatting and linting
-- Run `npm run format` before committing
+- Run `bun run format` before committing
 - Follow the existing code patterns

 ## Pull Request Process